cculianu/electrum-cash-protocol/protocol-methods.rst

   * *address*

-    The address as a Cash Address string (with or without prefix).
-Some server implementations may also support Legacy (base58) addresses but are not required to do so by this specification.
+    The address as a Cash Address string (with or without prefix, case insensitive).
+Some server implementations do not support Legacy (base58) addresses and are not required to do so by this specification.
+However, Fulcrum does support both Legacy and Cash Address encodings.

 **Result**